Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for fact-checking company-financial claims and notes it replaces 4-6 sequential calls.
-It does not explicitly state when not to use, but context is clear.
+Explicitly says 'Use whenever the agent needs to check whether something a user said is factually correct.'
+Also describes the type of claims supported and notes that it replaces 4-6 sequential calls, indicating efficiency.
+It does not explicitly state when not to use, but the scope is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.